-9. Lower Poquessing Creek Trail - B
+Priority 11: Lower Poquessing Creek Trail - B

-The Lower Poquessing Creek Trail section B is a conceptual trail along the Poquessing Creek.
+The Lower Poquessing Creek Trail, section B, is a conceptual trail along the Poquessing Creek.
 This segment of the creek has little public access and many challenges, such as the at-grade Woodland Road.
-The project is mentioned in the Fairmount Park Poquessing Creek Master Plan as a long term goal.
+The project is mentioned in the Fairmount Park Poquessing Creek Master Plan as a long-term goal.
 The project scored low in project status as it is a conceptual trail at this time.

-The project scored in the mid-range in demand as it is near a high use transit station, would enable public access to a previously inaccessible natural area, and would fill a gap in the Walkable Access to Public Open Space map.
+The project scored in the mid-range in demand as it is near a highuse transit station, would enable public access to a previously inaccessible natural area, and would fill a gap in the Walkable Access to Public Open Space map.

-The project scored low in connectivity as it would not connect to existing trails.
-However, there is a potential for a combined Poquessing Creek Trail and it does link to a portion of the existing Lower Poquessing Creek Trail.
+The project scored low in connectivity as the alignment is quite lengthy and does not connect to any existing trails.
+However, there is a potential for a combined Poquessing Creek Trail that could link to a portion of the existing Lower Poquessing Creek Trail.